NuSTAR observation of the Vela pulsar and its nebula: Discussion

 Due to the coarse NuSTAR resolution, the pulsar is not resolved well from the surrounding bright compact PWN.
 Therefore, the pulsed component makes only a small contribution on top of PWN emission in the NuSTAR pulse profile.
 This only allows us to extract meaningful spectra for the 2 main peaks while using photons from the OP interval as the background.
-Although the Pk1 spectrum ($\Gamma_1=1.10\pm0.15$) is substantially harder than the Pk2 spectrum ($\Gamma_2=1.62\pm0.20$), in qualitative agreement with \citep{2002ApJ...576..376H}, the actual best-fit values are different and significantly larger than those reported by \cite{2002ApJ...576..376H}, ($\Gamma_{1, \rm RXTE}=0.68\pm0.14$ and $\Gamma_{2,\rm RXTE}=1.17\pm0.12$).
+Although the Pk1 spectrum ($\Gamma_1=1.10\pm0.15$) is substantially harder than the Pk2 spectrum ($\Gamma_2=1.62\pm0.20$), in qualitative agreement with the \cite{1999ApJ...524..373S} and \cite{2002ApJ...576..376H} results, the actual best-fit values are different and significantly larger than those reported by \cite{1999ApJ...524..373S}, ($\Gamma_{1, \rm RXTE}=0.68\pm0.14$ and $\Gamma_{2,\rm RXTE}=1.17\pm0.12$).
+While the values reported in Table 2 of \cite{2002ApJ...576..376H} are closer to ours, their Pk1 photon index is still noticeably smaller.
 Since RXTE PCA is a non-imaging instrument the differences could be associated with the background treatments in the RXTE data analysis.
 We note that the new, larger values, are comparable to the photon index values for the hardest elements of the compact bright PWN (see \citealt{2017JPhCS.932a2050K}).